 I really do want to give credit to jamesbond

 contribution, because without him, we

 would be still fumbling around in the dark trying to find our

-There are other Puppy community members that I would like to
+There are other Puppy community members that I would like to mention for their testing,

 interest, ideas, frustrations, time, commitment and dedication,